EloiStree/2024_08_29_ScratchToWarcraft/README.md

 0xFB | 251 |   | 1251 | 2251
 0xFD | 253 |   | 1253 | 2253

+# Window Focus

+If you want to do some round robin with the Xbox, you need switch the Window Focus.
+`1260` Set the focus on the window
+`2260` Set the focus on the OS

 # If mouse ensable and only one account on screen